Nedal-Erekat/reading-notes/401/17-OSI.md

 6. The Presentation Layer
 7. The Application Layer

+## TCP (Transmission Control Protocol)

+TCP (Transmission Control Protocol) is a standard that defines how to establish and maintain a network conversation through which application programs can exchange data.

+## What TCP is used for
+TCP is used for organizing data in a way that ensures the secure transmission between the server and client

 # Net
 The net module provides an asynchronous network API for creating stream-based TCP or IPC servers (net.createServer()) and clients (net.createConnection()).